m43/focal-loss-against-heuristics/README.md

 ## Environment set-up

-This codebase has been tested with the packages and versions specified in `conda.yml` and Python 3.9.
+This codebase has been tested with the packages and versions specified in `conda.yml` and Python 3.9 on Manjaro Linux and Red Hat Enterprise Linux Server 7.7 (Maipo).

 Start by cloning the repository:
 ```bash